programmer90000/linux-set-up-docs/initial-set-up.md

 Select `Add Spacer`

-Move the Panel Spacer to the left side of all widgets
+Move the Panel Spacer to the left side of all widgets except for the Application Dashboard

 ---